celery/celery/docs/userguide/application.rst

        argument was disabled)
     #.
 Call the :meth:`@on_init` callback (does nothing by default).

-The :meth:`@task` decorator does not actually create the tasks at the point when it's called, instead it will defer the creation of the task to happen either when the task is used, or after the application has been *finalized*,
+The :meth:`@task` decorators do not create the tasks at the point when the task is defined, instead it will defer the creation of the task to happen either when the task is used, or after the application has been *finalized*,